 1. TYPE OF CRUDE OIL

-2. REFINING CAPABILITIES
+2. REFINERY CAPABILITIES

-Cleaner burning fuels like Ultra-Low Sulfur Diesel (ULSD) or gasoline require more complex refining operations, whereas “dirty” fuel types do not.
-As the global crude oil landscape shifts toward cleaner-burning fuels, refineries are pressed to continue to update and innovate within their refining infrastructure to keep pace.
+Cleaner burning fuels like Ultra-Low Sulfur Diesel (ULSD) or gasoline require more complex operations, whereas “dirty” fuel types do not.
+As the global crude oil landscape shifts toward cleaner-burning fuels, refineries are pressed to continue to update and innovate within their infrastructure to keep pace.

-3. MARKET DEMAND
+3. MARKET DEMAND FOR PRODUCT

 Gasoline and ultra-low sulfur diesel comprise approximately 70 percent of a typical barrel of refined product outputs.
 For these fuel types, the role of demand and consumer sentiment is heightened, because they tend to be consumer-focused products.
 This can motivate the mix of a refiner’s slate of finished products depending on its market.